Skip to content

 SH.2006.105

-One of Edinburgh's most best loved stories is the legend of the devotion and loyalty of Greyfriars Bobby.
-The origins the Skye Terrier are shrouded in mystery.
+One of Edinburgh's best-loved stories is the legend of Greyfriars Bobby.
+It's a story of loyalty and devotion that spans time.
+The origins of the Skye Terrier are shrouded in mystery.
 In one version of the story, he was owned by John Gray, an Edinburgh Police Constable, who died in February1858 and was buried in Greyfriars Kirkyard.
 According to legend, Bobby sat devotedly by his grave for 14 years.

-Another version, which was the subject of Eleanor Atkinson's book (1912) and the Walt Disney film, is that he belonged to John Gray, (Auld Jock) a shepherd from the Pentland Hills, who died on a visit to Edinburgh in 1858.
-There was a shepherd named John Gray who had digs in Bristo place, opposite Greyfriars Kirkyard and died within days of John Gray the policeman.
+Another version of the Bobby legend, which was the subject of Eleanor Atkinson's book (1912) and the Walt Disney film, is that he belonged to John Gray, (Auld Jock) a shepherd from the Pentland Hills, who died on a visit to Edinburgh in 1858.
+There was a shepherd named John Gray who had lodgings in Bristo place, opposite Greyfriars Kirkyard, and died within days of John Gray the policeman.
 He was however buried not at Greyfriars but in East Preston Street graveyard.

 6 Greyfriars Place became a daily spectacle.